 September/October start to herald in autumn for me.
 In Albuquerque, where I used to live, the leaves change color from the frosty night air.
 This is a welcome change from the oppressive heat of the summer.
 But there, the leaves turn yellow, not the reds I used to see in New England.

 In New Mexico, autumn is a gorgeous and productive lingering—well past Thanksgiving.
 It’s harvest season and the farmer’s markets overflow with abundance from the ground.
 Many holidays come in autumn and on the cusp of winter.
 These are always poignant times of the year for me, but now more than ever they are times to take stock and savor all that I have.

 Winter drops like a curtain, in some states more than others.
 A couple of weeks before Christmas, Mother Nature lowers the boom.
 Winter is bitter in the high desert.
 Where I lived, there was very little snow.
-Sandia Mountain, across the rift valley from my farmhouse, attracts all the “weather.”
+Sandia Mountain, across the rift valley from our little house, attracts all the “weather.”
 At nearly 6000 feet, the air is cold even with the sun shining, though the temperature rarely drops below freezing.

 Winter rings in differently state to state.
 But universal, in the areas where cold weather does settle into our bones, is the wish to smell spring in the air.

 Many of us enjoy watching the trees coming out of dormancy and preening like peacocks, their colorful buds in bloom.
 We thrill to see the first flowers peek up from the ground.
 And gradually, though differently from state to state, we see the resurgence of nature, in all its glory.
 It is the season of renewal, of new beginnings.